-- RA looks out 1 4 years to ensure adequate resource capability is available to meet customer demand. - In a large portion of the NWPP footprint, utilities manage RA individually and with different methods.
-An RA Program would allow utilities to forecast and manage RA in a coordinated manner. - The RA program will respect local autonomy over investment decisions and operations and will continue to respect the rights and characteristics of individual utilities, transmission service providers, BAs and other entities. - The RA Program will be voluntary to join, but once a utility joins, it will be contractually committed to the requirements of the RA Program. - The RA Program will consider: - Common measures of adequacy, including peak load standards and methods of measurement; - Common measures of resource contribution to RA; - An approach for the allocation of the regional adequacy requirement; - Methods for accessing the regional diversity and unlocking investment savings; and - Incentive and enforcement mechanisms.
+- The WRAP looks out 1-4 years to ensure adequate resource capability is available to meet customer demand. - In a large portion of the NWPP footprint, utilities manage RA individually and with different methods.
+The WRAP will allow utilities to forecast and manage RA in a coordinated manner. - The WRAP will respect local autonomy over investment decisions and operations and will continue to respect the rights and characteristics of individual utilities, transmission service providers, BAs and other entities. - The WRAP will be voluntary to join, but once a utility joins, it will be contractually committed to the requirements of the RA Program. - The WRAP will consider: - Common measures of adequacy, including peak load standards and methods of measurement; - Common measures of resource contribution to RA; - An approach for the allocation of the regional adequacy requirement; - Methods for accessing the regional diversity and unlocking investment savings; and - Incentive and enforcement mechanisms.

-The District is actively involved with this effort and will continue to contribute to the program development.
+The District has signed up for the non-binding forward program and is actively involved with this effort and will continue to contribute to the WRAP development.